bingeli1212/nitrile-preview/doc/DOC-nitrile-translation.md

 - tab
 - par
 - vtm

-[ The "img" bundle. ]
-This bundle allows for an raster image to be shown.
-For certain HTML translation such as NislideJs it would also setup a Canvas to allow this raster image to be edited and saved back to the server.

-    ```img{viewport:10 10,width:30}
-    \image "flog.png" "flog.eps"
-    \color "#476fc7" "#ae241c"
-    ```

-The \image command expresses a list of image files to be loaded.
-All the image files are to express the same image except in different
-formats: this allows for the translation backend to choose the appropriate format as it might not have support for all image formats.

-The \color command expresses a list of predefined colors to be accompanying an INPUT element that is to show a color-chooser dialog.
-The color must be in HEX forms with a leading hash mark.

 [ The "dia" bundle. ]
 This bundle builds a vector image such as SVG, Tikz, and or MetaFun.